-- A. Parking Lot Landscape Requirements.
-All parking lots shall include landscaping and trees located within the parking area as required by this Section.
-Trees required by this section shall be in addition to trees and landscaping required under other sections of this Code. - B. Parking Lot Perimeter Landscaping. - 1.
-Requirements.
+- Requirements.
 All parking lots shall comply with the following standards for perimeter landscaping. - (a) Location and Dimensions.
 Perimeter landscaping shall be established along the edge of the parking lot with a minimum depth of six (6) feet for interior areas and twelve (12) feet adjoining a right-of-way.
 The landscape treatment shall run the full length of the parking lot and shall be located between the property line and the edge of the parking lot.
 Landscaping materials shall be selected and placed in such a manner that they do not interfere with or damage existing utilities. - (b) Design.
-Perimeter parking lot screening areas shall be protected with raised concrete curbs, unless an alternate design is approved by the Community Development Director to accommodate best management practices for stormwater management.
+Perimeter parking lot screening areas shall be protected with raised concrete curbs, unless the Community Development Director approves an alternate design to accommodate best management practices for stormwater management.
 Landscaped areas outside of shrub and tree masses shall be planted in turf or other live groundcover. - (c) Landscape Material.
 One (1) shrub shall be planted for every three (3) feet of landscaped area length, spaced linearly to adequately screen headlights and vehicle bumpers.
 Plants with thorns, berries, and other harmful characteristics shall be carefully placed to avoid potential harm to people or property on or off site. - (d) Alternative screening.
 A wood fence or low masonry wall, up to a maximum height of three (3) feet, may be installed to screen headlights and vehicle bumpers.
 Installation of plant materials is encouraged between the sidewalk and the wall to provide a softening effect on the fence or wall. - Exemptions.
 Parking lot perimeter landscaping is not required when the parking lot or vehicular use area is not visible from adjacent street right-of-way or as permitted by the Community Development Director.